Complete Math + Probability + Statistics for ML/AI/DS Bootcamp

 Joint entropy of two random variables $X, Y$:

-Conditional entropy — uncertainty in $Y$ given $X$:
+Conditional entropy — average uncertainty remaining in $Y$ after observing $X$:

 Mutual Information